 BInghamton University has been monitoring energy use and building operations with a sophisticated Energy Management System (EMS) since 1984.
-There are 100,000 points on the EMS system.
+There are more than 100,000 points on the EMS system.
 The system allows control and programming of building mechanical, lighting and other systems in accordance with how the buildings are used/occupied.
 For example, when a building is not in use, systems can be curtailed so that energy is not wasted.

 The EMS is improved continuously in an effort to reach a balance between human comfort and energy efficiency.

 Since Binghamton University is a state entity, it also follows the mandates of Executive Order 88.

 Binghamton University continues to implement energy savings projects.
 Here are some examples:

 - Lighting upgrades - ninety percent of the buildings on campus have non LED efficient lighting.
 Five percent have LED lighting.